Dictionary API Reference

 }

-Each subscription has its own rate limit.
-Your limit is based on your subscription plan (free or paid).
-If you exceed your limits, don't worry.
+Each subscription has its own monthly token limit.
+Your token count is based on your subscription plan.
+If you reach your limits, don't worry.
 You can always upgrade or downgrade at any time.

 When you reach your limit, the service will stop responding and typically return an HTTP 429 response status code.
-The error will also contain a details JSON.
+The error will also contain a detailed JSON.

 The Dictionary API uses the following error code: